Genealogy

 Treat these labels as reading guidance.
 They are not citations.

-Genealogy is not a final scholarly authority, source-backed bibliography, or precise chronology.
+Genealogy works best as orientation.
+It does not provide final scholarly authority, a source-backed bibliography, or a precise chronology.

 If a claim matters for research, teaching, or publication, check it against primary sources and current expert references.